MrVPlusOne/Singularity/README.md

 ```
 java -cp src/benchmarks/target/scala-2.12/singularity-benchmarks-assembly-0.6.jar benchmarks.TextbookExamples
 ```
 This will start the 17 textbook algorithm examples described in section 7.1 of the Singularity paper.
-By default, 8 processes will fuzz in parallel.
+By default, 8 subprocesses will run in parallel.
 You can change this number by setting `processNum` in `TextbookExamples.main()`.
-As described before, all results are written into `results-running` and `results`.
+As described before, all results will be written into `results-running` and `results`.